FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-coding-house.md

 -   there is no hard date to submit the deposit since they accept people on a rolling basis but Nick recommended sooner than later

-Once all that is taken care of, they’ll let you access their internal website to get started with the pre-work at home.
+Once all that is taken care of, they'll let you access their internal website to get started with the pre-work at home.

 ------------------------------------------------------------------------